Learn the A Minor Pentatonic Scale on Guitar: 5 Essential Shapes

 Wrapping up

-If you enjoyed this material, check out how to play the blues scale.
-To dive deeper, I recommend this lesson on how to practice scales on guitar.
+If you enjoyed this lesson, you might also like our guide on how to play the blues scale.
+And to take your skills even further, check out this lesson on how to practice scales on guitar.

 📘 Get the free guitar practice guide here!